 The spinal cord extends through hollow cavities in the vertebrae, beginning in the brain and extending to the lumbar spine in the lower back.
-In the thoracic spine, thoracic nerve roots branch off the cord and exit the spinal column through foraminal canals in the vertebrae before spreading out to the following areas of the body:
+In the thoracic spine, thoracic nerve roots branch off the spinal cord and exit the spinal column through small canals in the vertebrae — called foramina — before spreading out to the following areas of the body:

 - Middle back